Pros and Cons of Receiving a Business Line of Credit

 For example, a retail store that makes most of their sales during the holiday season may be short on cash during other times throughout the year, making it difficult for them to make payroll.
-Because you can’t use a credit card to pay your employees, a business line of credit is the logical solution for this type of business.
+Because you can’t use a credit card to pay your employees, a small business line of credit is the logical solution for this type of business.

 2. Allows You to Pay for What You Use